mami-project/mplane-sdk/doc/ietf/draft-trammell-mplane-protocol.md

 If a component can indirectly export or indirectly collect using multiple protocols, each of those protocols must be identified by its own capability; capabilities with an `export` section can only be used by specifications with a matching `export` section.

-The special export schema `mplane-https` implies that the exporter will POST mPlane result messages to the collector at the specified URL.
-All other export schemas are application-specific, and the mPlane protocol implementation is only responsible for ensuring the schemas and protocol identifiers match between collector and exporter.

 ### Link

 The `link` section contains the URL to which messages in the next step in the workflow (i.e. a specification for a capability, a result or receipt for a specification) can be sent, providing indirection.
-The link URL must currently have the schema `mplane-https`, and refers to posting of messages via HTTP `POST`.
+The link URL must currently have the schema `wss`, and refers to the URL to which to initiate a connection.

-If present in a capability, the client must `POST` specifications for the given capability to the component at the URL given in order to use the capability, as opposed to simply posting them to the known or assumed URL for a component.
-If present in a specification, the component must `POST` results for the given specification back to the client at the URL given.
-See the section on workflows below for details.
+If present in a capability, the client must send specifications for the given capability to the component at the URL given in order to use the capability, connecting to the URL if no connection is currently established.
+If present in a specification, the component must send results for the given specification back to the client at the URL given, connecting to the URL if no connection is currently established.

-If present in an indirection message returned for a specification by a component, the client must send the specification to the component at the URL given in the link in order to retrieve results or initiate measurement.

 ### Token